MARINE INVASIVES SPECIES

 - Click here to view ID Cards for Established Marine Invasive Species.

 After an initial site assessment to determine what marine species – native or invasive – are present, samples of organisms are collected and identified to determine whether they are native or invasive species.
 The abundance of each invasive species is reported on the data sheets.
-Information collected at each monitoring site during each monitoring event is entered online into the Marine Invader Tracking and Information System (MITIS) database.
+Information collected at each monitoring site during each monitoring event is entered into the online Marine Invader Tracking and Information System (MITIS) database.